In the second computer module, you will learn how to import files into R. In addition, you will learn how to select and order data within objects.

 we can see how many rows and

-columns there are in this data frame or we can see them separately using
+columns there are in this data frame.
+Or we can see them separately

 and ncol()